pcraster/pcraster/documentation/pcraster_manual/sphinx/secdyn.rst

 Dynamic modelling is modelling of processes over time.
 In dynamic modelling new attributes are computed as a function of attribute changes over time.
-After the general concepts (:ref:`secseqcon`) are explained, each part of the script will be described, from the structure in the seperate sections of the program (script) for a dynamic model (:ref:`secseqscr` to  some special contents of a dynamic modelling script (timeinput, report) and the running of a script (:ref:`secseqbla`).
+After the general concepts (:ref:`secseqcon`) are explained, each part of the script will be described, from the structure in the separate sections of the program (script) for a dynamic model (:ref:`secseqscr` to  some special contents of a dynamic modelling script (timeinput, report) and the running of a script (:ref:`secseqbla`).
 Finally, some examples of dynamic models are given (:ref:`secseqhow`).